aratar-lang/aratar-spec/SYNTAX.md

 @ # Mutable Reference
 \ # Dereference (Move / Copy out of reference)
 $ # Attribute
+#! # Interpreter selector at the top of file
+#? # Module level documentation comment
 << # Shift Left
 >> # Shift Right
 <= # Less Than / Equal To (`≤`)